Colleges and Programs

 School of Law

 The School of Law provides legal education through day and evening classes and full and part-time programs leading to the Juris Doctor degree.
-J.D. candidates may obtain Certificates in Litigation, Intellectual Property, and Health Law.
-J.D. candidates may pursue the following joint degrees with other colleges: J.D./MBA and J.D./MTax (with the College of Business Administration), J.D./MPA (Master of Public Administration, with the Department of Public Administration and Urban Studies), J.D./MAP (Master of Applied Politics, with the Bliss Institute).
+JD candidates typically begin studies in the fall semester, but they may begin in January.
+They may obtain Certificates in Litigation, Intellectual Property, and Health Law.
+JD candidates may also pursue the following joint degrees with other colleges: JD/MBA, JD/MTax, or JD/MSA in Financial Forensics (with the College of Business Administration), JD/MPA (Master of Public Administration, with the Department of Public Administration and Urban Studies), JD/MAP (Master of Applied Politics, with the Bliss Institute).
 The School of Law also offers an advanced degree, the LL.M. in Intellectual Property.
-J.D. students may enroll in the Joint J.D./LL.M.
+JD students may enroll in the Joint JD/LL.M.
 Program, in which they can earn both degrees in three years.
-Otherwise, an applicant for the LL.M. program must have a J.D. degree from an American law school or an equivalent degree from a foreign law school.
-An applicant to the J.D. program must take the Law School Admission Test and have a baccalaureate degree from an accredited college or university for J.D. admission.
+Otherwise, an applicant for the LL.M. program must have a JD degree from an American law school or an equivalent degree from a foreign law school.
+An applicant to the JD program must take the Law School Admission Test and have a baccalaureate degree from an accredited college or university for JD admission.
 No particular course of undergraduate study is required for admission.
+Also, an applicant with a foreign law degree may apply for an accelerated program to receive the JD in two years.
 A separate publication detailing admission requirements and the procedure for applying may be obtained by calling (330) 972-7331, or (800) 4-AKRON-U, or by e-mail: firstname.lastname@example.org.

 College of Polymer Science and Polymer Engineering